btedev/coder-night-2016-08/README.md

 This passes the Code Jam test for both the small and large inputs.

-One of the most unusual features you will encounter when reading this code is the use of lists with head and tail.
-Instead of arrays that you iterate over like most languages, Elixir (and Erlang on which it's based) uses lists where you do something with the head then do something with the rest (the tail) in later steps.
+One of the features of this code that may not be familiar is the use of lists with a head and tail.
+Instead of arrays that you iterate over like most languages, Elixir (and Erlang on which it's based) uses lists where you do something with the head item then do something with the rest of the items (the tail) in later steps.
 This is normally done with recursive functions.

 Here's an example of how lists work in a non-recursive example in iex: